Optimizing Large Model Training through Overlapped Activation Recomputation: Design of

 \section{Design of \pname{}}

-\pname{} is designed to enable high-performance memory management for large-model training.
-We have two design goals: (1) minimizing recomputation overhead by hiding recomputation behind communication and (2) maximizing pipeline throughput by model partitioning considering load balance across pipeline stages and recomputation time.
+\pname{} is designed to enable efficient memory management for large-model training.
+We have two design goals: (1) minimizing recomputation overhead by hiding recomputation behind communication and (2) maximizing pipeline throughput by model partitioning that ensures load balance across pipeline stages while accounting for recomputation time.